-Choosing the right doctorate-level degree in counseling can require a fair bit of counseling in its own right.
+Choosing the right doctorate in education with a specialization in counseling can require a fair bit of counseling in its own right.
 Consulting peers and mentors before choosing a PhD or other doctorate degree program in counseling can provide wisdom for this decision.
 Certainly extensive research is necessary.

 The decision-making process of which doctorate degree to pursue is complicated by the notable variety of doctorate-level degrees in counseling offered, as well as the various specializations and sub-specializations available in each degree.
 You can also choose between pursuing an online doctoral degree or an on-campus doctorate, with both of those options offering additional matters for consideration.

 How to Apply for a Doctorate Degree in Counseling

 While it is true that doctorate-level knowledge of counseling is applicable to a huge array of life situations, from selling homes as a real estate agent to maintaining a healthy marriage, doctorate degrees in counseling are by nature specialized.

 By the time you are applying for a PhD in Counseling, you are assumed to have a broad understanding of counseling as a discipline.
 The doctorate degree is your decision to go deeper--much deeper, in fact--into one area of this complex field.
 In order to make the decision of what area to specialize in during your doctorate degree program in counseling, you must weigh two criteria: career path and subject interest.

 Different doctorate degrees are conducive to different career paths.
 Options for counseling career paths include: